kent-map/kent/19c/whitstable-women-suffrage/README.md

 On Friday 18 September, 1908, a green wooden caravan painted with the words ‘Votes for Women’ and ‘Women’s suffrage’ rumbled into Whitstable.
-The Women’s Freedom League (W.F.L) caravan, which had been on the road since May, stayed until the following Tuesday.[^ref1] This is the first recorded visit of a women’s suffrage group to the seaside town.
+The Women’s Freedom League (W.F.L) caravan stayed until the following Tuesday.[^ref1] This is the first recorded visit of a women’s suffrage group to the town.

 The following summer, Rose Lamartine Yates, Gertrude Wilkinson and Margaret Barry arrived in Whitstable as part of a ‘holiday campaign’ conducted by the Women’s Social and Political Union (W.S.P.U).
 On arrival, Rose Yates erected the distinctive purple, green and white flag of the W.S.P.U. from the roof of her cottage at Preston Parade, Seasalter, placing a notice outside announcing meetings.[^ref2]